Check out some of our favorite ideas to build hand strength through everyday play!

 Working and playing in the garden offer many opportunities for building strength in the hands.
 Have kids dig in the dirt with their hands or a shovel, pull weeds, lift and pour a watering can, and spraying plants with a spray bottle!

 Kids love playing with “grown up” materials.
-Squeezing a stapler (with supervision), folding paper, using paperclips are all fun hand strengthening activities.
+Squeezing a stapler (with supervision), folding paper, paper tearing activities for kids, and using paperclips are all fun hand strengthening activities.

 This 23-page printable digital resource is packed with more than 30 ideas for building hand strength through play and includes QR codes that lead to engaging video clips of each activity.
 The resource also includes printable cards with the scannable QR codes and suggestions for using them at home, in the classroom, or in the therapy room.